xxxzc/xps15-9570-macos/README.md

 ### Touchpad

-You have two way to use touchpad:
+Touchpad can run in two modes:

-1. GPIO pinning mode with SSDT-TPDX.aml
+1. GPIO mode with SSDT-TPDX.aml

-   1~2% kernel_task cpu usage in idle but cause 10~30% cpu usage when using it
+   1\~2% kernel_task cpu usage when idle but cause 10\~30% cpu usage when touchpad is in use

 2. Polling mode without SSDT-TPDX.aml

-   10~15% kernel_task cpu usage at any time
+   always 10~15% kernel_task cpu usage

 ### FHD Display